zkBob/zeropool-relayer/README.md

 **Docker:**

 You can use a pre-built [image](https://github.com/zkBob/zeropool-relayer/releases) from registry.
 List of env configuration parameters can be found in `zp-relayer/.env.example`.
+The repository [zkBob/relayer-launch](https://github.com/zkBob/relayer-launch) can be used to run the relayer with the docker-compose facility.

 ## Tests

 **Unit tests:**